 |Semester 2 Credit Value:||10|

-To develop students who can independently self-manage, proactively interact and ethically apply their knowledge and skills in a work-related context.
+To develop students’ self-awareness and the ability to self-manage, proactively interact and ethically apply knowledge and skills in a work-related context.

-The Career Development module offers students the opportunity to undertake work-related learning in a variety of different environments, both on and off the University campus.
-In all cases, students will enhance their employability (see www.ncl.ac.uk/nclplus) and personal enterprise skills as well as contributing towards meeting the aims of the host organisation.
+The Career Development module offers students the opportunity to undertake work-related learning in a variety of environments, both on and off the University campus.
+Through engagement with the module, students will learn about themselves, enhancing their employability (see www.ncl.ac.uk/nclplus ) and personal enterprise skills as well as contributing towards meeting the aims of the host organisation.

 Outline Of Syllabus

-The Career Development module offers students the opportunity to undertake work-related learning in a variety of different environments, both on and off the University campus.
-See www.ncl.ac.uk/careers for more information.
-Supported by their module leader, students will reflect on and manage their own learning and development.
-Students will enhance their employability and personal enterprise skills as well as contributing towards meeting the aims of the host organisation.
+Successful graduates are equipped with the necessary skills to perform and an ability to plan and manage their portfolio career, which is likely to be varied.
+The 3rd stage Career Development module therefore offers students the opportunity to learn about their skills and attributes and how they might apply these in future roles upon graduation.
+To aid this learning and development, they undertake work-related learning in a variety of different environments, both on and off the University campus.
+See http://www.ncl.ac.uk/careers/modules/cdm/ for more information.
+Supported by their module tutor, students will reflect on and manage their own learning and development through a series of workshops, seminars and lectures.
+Through engagement with both placement and teaching, students will enhance their employability and personal enterprise skills whilst contributing towards the aims of the host organisation.

-Students will join the module at the start of semester one and will be able to some extent to balance their work for the module across both semesters, with marks being allocated only in semester two.
+Students will join the module at the start of semester one and are expected to balance their work for the module across both semesters.
 Students will complete a minimum of 70 hours of direct engagement with the organisation hosting the work-related learning spread over at least 10 weeks.
-Different host organisations may require other constraints e.g. number of contact visits made.
+Host organisations may require other constraints e.g. number of contact visits made.

 • confirm that all pre-requisites for work-related context have been met;